We can end homelessness in Melbourne, starting with ending rough sleeping by 2030

-Excellent!
-Together we can end homelessness in Melbourne, starting with ending rough sleeping by 2030.
-Help build the momentum for change by encouraging your friends to join the Melbourne Zero movement too.
+There are many practical actions you can take to support change in your community.
+Help build the momentum for change by encouraging your friends and family to join the movement, too.

 Know what to do in the moment